 The following ILM rules and policy are only examples.
 There are many ways to configure ILM rules.
-Before activating a new policy, simulate the proposed policy to confirm it will work as intended to protect content from loss.
+Before activating a new policy, simulate it to confirm it will work as intended to protect content from loss.

-- Manage objects with S3 Object Lock - Create an ILM policy
+- · Manage objects with S3 Object Lock - Create an ILM policy